Approximation of boundary element matrices using GPGPUs and nested cross approximation: Numerical experiments

 \paragraph*{Worker threads}

-Since there is always a portion of time in between two successive kernel calls on the GPU where the CPU has to perform some data management operations, the utilization of the GPU will not be near its maximum.
-Therefore our implementation of the algorithm has a parameter controlling the number of CPU worker threads spawned per GPU to supply the GPU with work.
+Since there is always a portion of time in between two successive kernel calls on the GPGPU where the CPU has to perform some data management operations, the utilization of the GPGPU will not be near its maximum.
+Therefore our implementation of the algorithm has a parameter controlling the number of CPU worker threads spawned per GPGPU to supply the GPGPU with work.
 We now investigate the effect of the number of worker threads on the overall performance of our approach.

-In figure~\ref{img:workerthreads} we can see a significant reduction of the runtime when two or more worker threads are employed per GPU.
-It is not worth while to use more than two threads per GPU.
-Indeed using more than two threads might have a negative impact on the performance if not enough hardware threads are available to supply the GPUs with sufficient work or the memory bandwidth of the CPU might be exhausted at some point.
-Also one can observe that the deviation in runtime increases for smaller resolutions of the geometry and decreases for bigger resolutions as more worker threads are employed.
+In Figure~\ref{img:workerthreads} we can see a significant reduction of the run\-time when two or more worker threads are employed per GPGPU.
+It is not necessary to use more than two threads per GPGPU.
+Indeed using more than two threads might have a negative impact on the performance if not enough hardware threads are available to supply the GPGPUs with sufficient work or the memory bandwidth of the CPU might be exhausted at some point.
+We can also observe that the deviation in runtime increases for smaller resolutions of the geometry and decreases for bigger resolutions as more worker threads are employed.
 This might be due to the non-deterministic behaviour of CPU thread scheduling by the operating system.
-Additionally, for very small number of unknowns using more worker threads can also influence the runtime in a negative way because there is not enough work to distribute and some threads might be idle.
+Additionally, for very small numbers of unknowns using more worker threads can also influence the runtime in a negative way because there is not enough work to distribute and some threads might be idle.

 \paragraph*{Multi-GPU setup}